|VACATION TRAVEL DESTINATIONS|

 Kiosks provide a computer-guided tour of Chicago's most famous landmarks.
 The Knee-High Chicago display brings the attractions down to eye level for the kids.
 While taking in the view, kids can learn about Chicago sports, history and more.

 Morning fog can obstruct the view and lines and wait times for the elevator can be long during tourist season, particularly on the weekends.
-Save both time and money with the Go Chicago Card by skipping the Cashier lines and heading straight to the express entry.

 Back to Earth